By Laura Slot, 2010 ~ 8 minute read

 “Just as we don’t let people with Alzheimer’s disease wander around in the winter without shoes and socks,” Torrey said, “we should not allow people with schizophrenia to continue living in the community in the way that they can be victimized.”

-Frey’s life without medication is filled with obstacles.
+Faye’s life is filled with obstacles.
 He used be an editor for a peer journal, New York City Voices, but he got laid off in October because of his unpredictable behavior.
 He goes without any support from his family, and he tends to isolate himself from society.

 After years of working with homeless mentally ill people in the streets, Tsemberis concluded that the main thing they wanted was housing, and in 1992 he founded Pathways, which, like Baltic, helps provide housing to homeless patients who have been turned away elsewhere.
 “There were lots of people who didn’t publicly agree,” he said of his approach, known as the housing-first strategy.
 “Most programs require psychiatric treatment and a period of sobriety, but that is not really possible when they are out on the street.”